The nine teams that still have a chance at the CFP title

 The others

 It's a common theme here -- and also to be expected, considering we're entering only Week 6 -- that some of the best teams in the country are still in need of résumé-boosting wins.
 There are ample opportunities, especially in the Big 12, Big Ten and SEC.
-Two more teams that were just on the verge of making the list were LSU and West Virginia, which both have a 6.4 chance to make the playoff but only a 0.6 percent chance to win it all.
+Two more teams that were just on the verge of making the list were LSU and West Virginia, which both have a 6.4 percent chance to make the playoff but only a 0.6 percent chance to win it all.

 WVU coach Dana Holgorsen knows how difficult it is.